xkeshav/xkeshav/README.md

 # Hi 👋 My name is Keshav Mohta

-## A Thinking Engineer with knowledge of Web
+## A Software Engineer with a knowledge of web world.

 immersed in diverse web technologies since 2009, with a primary focus on HTML, CSS, JavaScript and TypeScript.
-Staying current with industry trends is a constant commitment and I possess substantial expertise in Angular, React, PHP and MySQL.
+Staying updated with industry trends is a constant commitment and I possess substantial expertise in Angular, React, PHP and MySQL.

-- 53k Reputation over Stackoverflow
+having 53k+ Reputation over Stackoverflow.

 Prioritizing the accessibility and maintainability of codebase is integral to my coding philosophy.

 Below are few of my work which are in public domain

-- VS Code Extension - CSS Color Collector
+- VS Code Extension - [CSS Color Collector][ccc]
-- NPM Packages
+- NPM Packages -[Watch][npm]
-- CLI tool
 - Blog
-- JSR Package
+- [JSR Package][jsr]

 Also hold an AWS practitioner certificate